Envío gratuito en pedidos superiores a 100 dólares.

 Cover Waterproof outer layer Protects clothes from leaks

-This type is very cost-effective and ideal for parents who don’t mind a little extra folding.
-Prefolds and covers are highly absorbent and suit babies with sensitive skin.
-They are great for newborn reusable diapers and can be combined with extra inserts for heavy wetters.
-The covers come in various sizes and styles, including snap or hook-and-loop closures for a snug fit.
+This type is very affordable and works well for parents who don’t mind a bit of folding.
+Prefolds and covers are highly absorbent and good for babies with sensitive skin.
+They are great for newborns and can be used with extra inserts for heavy wetters.
+Covers come in different sizes and styles, with snap or hook-and-loop closures for a snug fit.

 Hybrid Nappies

-Hybrid nappies combine the benefits of both reusable and disposable diapers.
-They have a reusable outer shell with the option to use either washable diaper inserts or disposable inserts inside.
+Hybrid nappies offer the benefits of both reusable and disposable diapers.
+They have a reusable outer shell, and you can use either washable or disposable inserts inside.

 • Offers flexibility for busy days